JoshGo6/AboutGit/Git.md

-# Josh's introduction to Git
+# Josh's Introduction to Git

 In modern software development and documentation, the version control system that is most often used for source control is Git.
 This system is based on two concepts: repositories and branches.
 A *repository*, also known as a *repo*, is a collection of files in a directory and its subdirectories, recursively.